mapodaca-nv/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Constructs a matrix filled with the provided value casted to the element type.
-If the matrix is a `Wave` scope matrix, this operation shall behave equivalent
+If the matrix is a `Wave` or `ThreadGroup` scope matrix, this operation shall behave equivalent
 to:

 ```c++